-The DOE's estimated cost for an additional EOC assessment administration is \$750,000 for one subject per year.
-The DOE notes that funds would need to be allocated for a full-time staff member to assist with the additional administration, scoring, and reporting responsibilities.
+The estimated cost of an additional EOC assessment administration is \$750,000 for one subject per year and funds would need to be allocated for a full-time staff member to assist with the additional administration, scoring, and reporting responsibilities.
 The proposed change would increase the testing load in school districts.
-The proposed change would increase the testing load in school districts.
+The